 Call us free on 0808 168 9540

-Badgers and their setts are protected under the Protection of Badgers Act (1992) which makes it an offence to kill, injure, interfere with or take a badger.
+Badgers and their habitat are protected under the Protection of Badgers Act (1992) which makes it an offence to kill, injure, interfere with or take a badger.
 It also makes it an offence to damage or interfere with an active sett unless a licence is obtained.

 Badger surveys can utilise various techniques, including the following:

-At Phlorum we have experience of obtaining badger licenses for a wide range of projects for both development and non-development purposes.
+At Phlorum we have experience of obtaining badger licences for a wide range of projects for both development and non-development purposes.
 This includes planned disturbance close to a sett, temporary closure of a sett, removal of a sett and/or creation of artificial setts.